marius-ne/Tango3DModel/README.md

-# Tango3DModel
+# 3D Model of the Tango satellite
-First public 3D model of the Tango satellite.
+This repository contains the first public 3D model of the Tango satellite.